ruc-practical-ai-fall-2025/development-environment-setup/README.md

 Jupyter notebooks are comprised of *cells*.
 You can make a new cell and tell Jupyter whether you want this to be a code cell or a markdown cell.
 Use markdown cells to organize your notebooks by adding headers and documentation.
 Use code cells to add the code you want to run.
 You can add markdown and code cells with the `+ Markdown` and `+ Code` buttons respectively.

 To run a Jupyter cell, press `Shift` + `Enter`.
 Note that unlike a Python script, where all lines will execute in the same order, it is easy to run Jupyter cells out of order.
-If done on purpose, this can be useful for prototyping and debugging (e.g., to run an interesting section of code multiple times before moving on to the next).
+As noted above, this can be useful for prototyping and debugging (e.g., to run an interesting section of code multiple times before moving on to the next).
 However, if Jupyter cells are run out of order by accident, a program may not run as intended.

 If you lose track of the order your Jupyter cells have been running in, you can use the `Restart` button to restart all cells.
 You can clear all old outputs with the `Clear All Outputs` button.
 You can run all cells in order (useful for checking the full functionality of a notebook before turning in an assignment or handing over to a colleague) using the `Run All` button.

-One example of the usefulness of Jupyter cells is in training machine learning models.
+One example of the usefulness of Jupyter cells' nonlinear execution flow is in training machine learning models.
 When training a machine learning model, you may wish to try to train it, look at some visualizations to see how well it fits the data, and then retrain it if it does not fit well before moving on to test it.
 You may implement this workflow in Jupyter by having a "train" cell, a "visualization" cell, and a "test" cell.
 Then you can run the train cell multiple times, checking the visualization cell after each (and potentially running that cell a few times to adjust your plots) before moving on to the test cell once you are satisfied.

 ## Poetry